Biography

 Research

-Isabel’s research will focus on the flow synthesis of 1-dimensional (1D) magnetic nanostructures for application in MRI.
+Isabel’s research focused on the flow synthesis of 1-dimensional (1D) magnetic nanostructures for application in MRI.
 The increased anisotropy of these 1D materials is seen to improve signal enhancement in comparison to 0-dimensional (0D) nanoparticles.
-Isabel will make use of continuous flow technology in combination with magnetic assembly to produce and develop these 1D nanostructures.
+Isabel made use of continuous flow technology in combination with magnetic assembly to produce and develop these 1D nanostructures.
+Isabel graduated with her PhD in 2025.